15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Anna Maria Island

-For anyone who loves a good road trip, then Anna Maria Island, an hour north of Siesta Key, has answered your prayers.
-A day trip to Anna Maria Island will provide travelers with a unique coastal community with a storied past and plenty of tourist attractions.
+For anyone who loves a good road trip, Anna Maria Island, an hour north of Siesta Key, has answered your prayers.
+Although we recommend staying longer, a day trip to Anna Maria Island lets travelers visit a unique coastal community with a storied past and plenty of tourist attractions.

 Anna Maria Island

 There’s so much to do on Anna Maria Island that you’ll be hard-pressed to do it all in a single day.
-One of the top activities is visiting Bean Point.
+One of our favorite activities here is visiting Bean Point.
 With its white sandy beaches, untouched nature, and calm blue waters, it’s easy to see why locals love to come here.
-If you have time, return to Bean Point in the evening for a magical sunset.
+If you have time on your itinerary, return to Bean Point in the evening for a magical sunset.

-Another beach to add to your road trip itinerary is Bradenton Beach.
+Another beach to add to your Anna Maria Island road trip itinerary is Bradenton Beach.
 Come here for some more sun, restaurants, and galleries, plus the Historic Bridge Street Pier.

 Sarasota

 Being the gateway town to Siesta Key, you’ll likely pass through Sarasota to begin and end your travels.
 But the town doesn’t have to be just a waymarker.
-In fact, the beautiful city of Sarasota is well worth exploring in its own right.
+In fact, we love visiting the beautiful city of Sarasota whenever we’re in the area and think that it’s well worth exploring in its own right.

 Sarasota

 For a splash of urban life and culture, cross Sarasota Bay for a great and quick escape from Siesta Key.
-Among the top Sarasota tourist attractions are gorgeous gardens, nightlife, and restaurants.
+Among our favorite Sarasota tourist attractions are gorgeous gardens, nightlife, and restaurants.
 There are also several top-notch museums to explore, none better than The Ringling.
 The impressive art museum opened in 1927 and today comprises over 10,000 pieces of art, photos, and sculptures covering numerous eras.

 Another popular local attraction is Sarasota Jungle Gardens.
 The gardens combine the beauty of a botanical setting with many exotic animals, from pink flamingos to alligators.